 Jackie Bouvier – Jordan Fields

 “. . . brings to mind two phrases seldom linked nowadays: ‘Broadway musical’ and ‘artistic integrity’. . . the songs, with music by Scott Frankel and lyrics by Michael Korie, sustain a level of refined language and psychological detail as elevated as Stephen Sondheim’s.
 The score is a meticulously fashioned piece of musical theater that gains in depth the more you listen to it.” – The New York Times

 “Michael Korie’s lyrics are wonderfully smart and funny, even when—especially when?—he’s just showing off, like rhyming “Fanny Hill” and “De Tocqueville.”
 Sondheim aside, they’re the sharpest in town.” – New York Magazine

-Mishia Edwards is grateful and excited to director for the Northfield Arts Guild again.
+Mishia Edwards is grateful and excited to direct for the Northfield Arts Guild again.
 Previous directing experiences with the Guild include Population 485, God Girl, Little Women The Musical, Proof, The Merry Wives of Windsor, Crimes of The Heart, Little Shop of Horrors, It’s A Wonderful Life, Dr. Jekyll and Mr. Hyde.
 Mishia also works with The Chameleon Theatre Circle where she has served as a Board and Committee Member.
 Additionally, she directs the St. Olaf Summer Theatre Camp.